software-assignments-fall2021/project-proposal-zhangj/README.md

-# Mapping for Vegan/Vegetarian Resturants
+# Mapping for Vegan/Vegetarian Restaurants
 ### By Jack Zhang

 ### Introduction